About Us

 He firmly believes in the benefits of effective partnership working, having been the policing representative in the inaugural working party which achieved the ‘Purple Flag award’ for Liverpool, representing a safe and vibrant night time economy; led the implementation of the first ‘Cumulative Impact Policy’ in Liverpool and was a police lead for the comprehensive ‘designing out crime’ partnership initiative in Liverpool City Centre.
 His work involved visiting other force areas and hosting both U.K. and international guests to discuss good practice within the licensing environment.

-Having led pro-active, community, event/security policing having threat and CT considerations, Mark is convinced that licensing SAVI captures in one place, the wider considerations of legal requirements, design, good working practices, CT considerations, trade initiatives, security and technology attributed to the Licensing Act, and is key to bringing together the benefits for licensed premises to provide a safer and more secure environment for their managers, staff, customers and local communities.
+Having led pro-active, community, event/security policing having threat and CT considerations, Mark is convinced that Licensing SAVI captures in one place, the wider considerations of legal requirements, design, good working practices, CT considerations, trade initiatives, security and technology attributed to the Licensing Act, and is key to bringing together the benefits for licensed premises to provide a safer and more secure environment for their managers, staff, customers and local communities.

 Mark has achieved an honours degree in policing, with dissertations focusing upon partnership work, the licensing trade and associated security.